Kirutkar/ibncare_ai_full-project/README.md

 Voice input is not supported in this version due to PyAudio limitations.

-The scan upload feature (OCR + AI summary) works for .jpeg, .jpg, and .png formats.
-PDF support is not available at this time.
+The scan upload feature (OCR + AI summary) works for .jpeg, .jpg, and .pdf formats

 Future enhancements planned: